svenssonaxel/rondb/storage/ndb/src/rondb_sql/spec.md

 ## Encoding

-- RonDB REST SQL supports and requires UTF-8 encoding.
+- RonDB SQL supports and requires UTF-8 encoding.
 - NUL characters are not allowed anywhere, but can be represented in strings by means of escape sequence.
 - No Unicode normalization will be performed by the server.